 6 What is the standard for determining whether the offering documents or other statements by defendants are actionable?

-Under Swiss law, materiality is the standard for determining whether a statement in a prospectus or similar statements by a defendant are actionable.
-The incorrect, misleading or omitted information must be material in the context of the issue of the securities.
+Under Swiss law, materiality is the standard for determining whether a statement in a prospectus or similar statement by a defendant are actionable.
+The incorrect, misleading or omitted information must be material in the relevant context.